markupai/toolkit/README.md

 ## Configuration

-The SDK requires a configuration object with your API key and platform settings:
+The toolkit requires a configuration object with your API key and platform settings:

 ```typescript
 import { Config, Environment, PlatformType } from '@acrolinx/nextgen-toolkit';